 - Needs rest (sleep) to heal and recharge

 - Can develop greater strength and stamina over time through training and exercise

 The muscle parallel is good news and bad news.
 It means we can strengthen this power just like any other muscle.
 But, it also highlights why it is not the universal magic answer to every problem.

 Picture it as any other muscle group.
 You use your arm muscles all day long.
 When you push them to do extra work (like lifting weights or carrying your new refrigerator up the stairs into the house), they’ll become stronger.

-But in the short term the extra work will make your arms tired.
+But in the short term, the extra work will make your arms tired.
 They need time to rest and repair.
-And if you overexert your arms, you’ll barely be able to use them at all until they recover.
+And if you overexert your arms, you’ll barely be able to use them until they recover.

 The same constraints apply to your self-control.